-Beginning of Summer Term: May 6, 2013.
-Traditional 16-week classes begin on May 6, 2013.
-Classes for ADP and graduate students begin at various times.
-Check with your college/department/Center for class dates.
+January 6 - Spring Term Begins (Classes for ADP and graduate students begin at various times.
+Check with your college/department/Center for class dates.)

-First day of traditional 16-week semester: August 28
+January 13 - First day of traditional 16-week classes

-Students may register for Spring 2014 as indicated below.
+Students may register for Summer and Fall 2014 as indicated below.

-November 14, 2013 (beginning at midnight) - Sophomores, Juniors, and Seniors (those students who have earned 30+ hours)
+March 27, 2014 (beginning at midnight) - Seniors, Juniors, and Sophmores (those students who have earned 30+ hours)

-November 16, 2013 (beginning at midnight - all students and incoming new students
+March 28, 2014 (beginning at midnight) – Seniors, Juniors, Sophomores, Freshmen, and incoming new students

 The majority of the courses concentrate on special education since most differentiated instruction focuses on students who have been diagnosed with learning issues and qualify for modifications.
 The practices learned as part of this program can also apply to students who are unmotivated due to other issues, such as their home environment or socio-economic concerns.

-Click above link for a listing of Spring 2014 OCICU (online) course offerings) (when available)
+Click the above link for a listing of Spring 2014 OCICU (online) course offerings.